How do I legally comply with homeschool laws in South Carolina?

 2. SCAIHS (South Carolina Association of Independent Homeschools)

 Please note that you must be covered by a legal accountability group within 10 days of the beginning of school in your school district or your children will be considered truant.
 If you’re withdrawing a student from school mid-year, you will need to obtain a membership letter.
-RTT can provide this letter and also issue a withdrawal letter to inform school officials so you will be released from compulsory attendance requirements.
+Your accountability can provide this letter and also issue a withdrawal letter to inform school officials so you will be released from compulsory attendance requirements.

 What is a homeschool accountability association?

 An accountability group is an organization operated by homeschoolers that provides a means of legal compliance for its members under SC Code of Laws 59-65-45 (SCAIHS) and 59-65-47 (all others).
 Each organization has its own policies and membership fees.
-New and renewing REACH members have the option of joining REACH the TOP (RTT) for accountability.

 Why should I join a third option group?